girliemac/getting-started-lessons/intro-to-programming-languages/README.md

 ## Programming Languages

 Programming languages serve a main purpose: for developers to build instructions to send to a device.
 Devices only can understand binary (1s and 0s), and for *most* developers that's not a very efficient way to communicate.
-Programming languages are a vehicle for communication between a humans and computers.
+Programming languages are a vehicle for communication between humans and computers.

 Programming languages come in different formats and may serve different purposes.
 For example, JavaScript is primarily used for web applications, while Bash is primarily used for operating systems.